- How do I rebuild my child's confidence?

 There are some well-written books dedicated to solving these dilemmas that will help you understand yourself and others around you better.
 Here are two of the best that are easy to read and give practical solutions and exercises to improve your working day.

 The first book is 'No Hard Feelings: Emotions at Work and How They Help Us Succeed' by Liz Fosslien and Mollie West Duffy.
 This book is about making you feel better at work.
 There are eight chapters:

 - Decision Making

 The book is full of useful guidance and relevant observations that are often accompanied by clever comics.
 The authors share anecdotes from their previous careers to demonstrate how work can play havoc on our health and lives and how it can be difficult to change this but they provide useful tools to make it possible.

 The second book is “Confidence at Work: Get It, Feel It, Keep It” by Ros Taylor.
-Ros is a leading psychologist and a successful businessperson.
+Ros is a leading psychologist in the UK and a successful businessperson and has been named as one of the top 10 coaches in Britain by The Independent on Sunday.
 This book will help you build your confidence at work, letting you do more and achieve better results or outcomes.

-As you can see from many of the children's confidence-building books listed in this article, the moral of the story is about persistence and not easy victories.
+As you can see from many of the children confidence building books listed in this article, the moral of the story is about persistence and not easy victories.
 If your child can learn from an early age to embrace differences and be confident in themself, they will lead a much happier and more fulfilling life.